ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Reporting-an-issue.rst

 1 Identifying where to report the issue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you identify bugs, have suggestions for enhancements, or a question specific to one package, you can report an issue on GitHub.
+If you identify a bug, have a suggestion for enhancement, or a question specific to one package, you can report an issue on GitHub.
 For example, if you are following the :doc:`/Tutorials` and come across an instruction that doesn't work on your system, you can report an issue in the `ROS documentation repository <https://github.com/ros2/ros2_documentation/issues>`__.

 You can report code issues in the ROS repository for the package where the error occurred.
 This is generally the last file listed in the stack trace.

-You can search for individual ROS packages in the following locations:
+You can search for ROS packages in the following locations:

-* Core ROS 2 packages are found in the `ROS organisation <https://github.com/ros2>`__
+* Core ROS 2 packages, found in the `ROS organisation <https://github.com/ros2>`__
-* ROS binary packages are found on the `ROS Index <index.ros.org>`__, which point to the appropriate GitHub repository.
+* ROS binary packages, found on the `ROS Index <index.ros.org>`__, which point to the appropriate GitHub repository.
-* Source ROS packages that are located elsewhere on GitHub.
+* Source ROS packages which are located elsewhere on GitHub.

 If it's not clear which issue tracker to use for a particular issue, report the issue in the `top-level ROS repository <https://github.com/ros2/ros2/issues>`__ and we'll have a look at it.